A sweet-tasting syrup that can help you lose weight?

 The juices from the roots are extracted, then filtered and evaporated in a chemical-free manufacturing process that resembles the way Maple syrup is made.
 A very natural process (2).

 The final product is a sweet-tasting syrup, with a dark color and a consistency similar to molasses.

 Yacon syrup recently became popular after it was featured by Dr. Mehmet Oz, a famous TV doctor in America.
 He called it a “metabolism game changer” and seemed very excited about it.
-You can watch the episode for free here.

 Keep in mind that Dr. Oz has a history of recommending things that don’t work (like the ineffective Garcinia Cambogia) so his endorsement should be taken with a grain of salt.